 Recipe Tips

 - Cook the sago pearls until the center is just a small dot of white.
-Each brand of sago pearls are a little different, which means cooking times will be different as well.
-So cook by package instruction or until the centers are just a small dot of white.
+Different brands of sago will vary in cook time.
+You can cook according to the package instruction or until the centers are just a small dot of white.

 - Cook the sago pearls in hot, boiling water.
-If you wet the tapioca pearls with room temperature or cold water, the pearls will simply disintegrate.
+Sago pearls will disintegrate if they are added to room temperature or cold wate.

 - If you prefer a looser mango coconut sago, you can use more coconut milk.
-You can also add water and ice to thin out the coconut sago, if you like it less rich.
+You can also add water or ice to thin out the coconut sago, if you like it less rich.
 Do adjust the sweetness too!
-Likewise if you prefer the sago thicker.
+If you prefer your mango sago to have a pudding-like consistency, refrigerate the coconut sago for 2 to 4 hours, or overnight.

 Storage

-This mango coconut sago is best enjoyed within a couple of hours after making.
-As the coconut sago sits, it'll become thicker and the sago pearls will become softer as well.
+Mango sago is best enjoyed within a couple of hours after making because the coconut sago will become thicker as it sits.
+The sago pearls will lose its chew and become softer as well.
 But if you prefer a thicker, pudding-like coconut sago, then you can refrigerate it overnight.

-So cook the sago pearls when you want to enjoy this mango tapioca dessert.
-You could prepare the sweetened coconut milk and keep it refrigerated until needed. up to 3 days ahead of time.
+Also, if you'd like, you can prepare the sweetened coconut milk up to 3 days ahead of time.

 FAQ